Anurag29Nitrr/CRUD-APP/README.md

 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Open a Pull Request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or support, please reach out to [your-email@example.com].
+For any questions or support, please reach out to [anuragbhilai99@gmail.com].
 ```

 This version ensures all instructions are contained within a continuous code block, with no extra line breaks disrupting the flow.